: It's the Pearl

-- Lampshaded in the first Pirates of the Caribbean movie, with regard to the Black Pearl.
+- Lampshaded in Pirates of the Caribbean: The Curse of the Black Pearl, with regard to the Black Pearl.
 As it turns out, though the Black Pearl and its crew are indeed dangerous, they leave plenty of survivors in their wake.

 - In The Princess Bride, it is stated that the Dread Pirate Roberts "never [leaves] captives alive."
 One wonders why anyone would ever surrender to him.